-Additionally, the 12-month Student FTE from the current year 12-month Enrollment survey is displayed (line 10), along with the corresponding values for Undergraduates and Graduates.
+Additionally, the 12-month Student FTE from the current year 12-month Enrollment survey is displayed (line 10).
 These values are used in combination with the reported data to calculate the Total revenues and investment return per student FTE (line 11).

-- The value reported for Tuition and fees (line 01) must be greater than 0. - If your institution is NOT an administrative office, then the value reported for Tuition and fees is expected to be greater than 0. - If the Prior year amount of Tuition and fees is greater than 0, then the current year value is expected to be within a 50% range of that amount. - If the value reported for Tuition and fees is greater than 0, then that value cannot be equal to the value reported for Allowances applied to tuition and fees in Part C of this survey. - If your institution is NOT an administrative office, then a value should be entered for Federal appropriations, grants and contracts (line 02); otherwise an explanation is required. - If your institution is NOT an administrative office, then the value reported for Federal appropriations, grants and contracts cannot be negative. - The value reported for State and local government appropriations, grants and contracts (line 03) cannot be negative. - If the value reported for Allowances applied to auxiliary enterprise revenues in Part C of this survey is greater than 0, then the value reported for Sales and services of auxiliary enterprises (line 07) on this screen must also be greater than 0. - The calculated amount of Other revenue (line 08) cannot be negative. - The calculated amount of Other revenue is expected to be no more than 75% of Total revenues and investment return (line 09). - If your institution is a partial child or partial parent, then the value reported for Total revenues and investment return (line 09) must be greater than 0. - If your institution is a partial child or partial parent, and the Prior year amount of Total revenues and investment return is greater than or equal to 0, then the current year value is expected to be within a 50% range of that amount. - If your institution is a partial child or partial parent, and the Prior year amount of Total revenues in Part B of this survey is greater than or equal to 0, then the value reported for Total revenues and investment return on this screen is expected to be within a 50% range of that amount. - If your institution is a 4-year institution, and a value greater than 0 is preloaded for the 12-month Student FTE from E12 (line 10), then the calculated Total revenues and investment return per student FTE (line 11) value is expected to be between 5,000 and 100,000. - If your institution is a 2-year institution, and a value greater than 0 is preloaded for the 12-month Student FTE from E12 (line 10), then the calculated Total revenues and investment return per student FTE (line 11) value is expected to be between 4,000 and 100,000. - If your institution is a less-than-2-year institution, and a value greater than 0 is preloaded for the 12-month Student FTE from E12 (line 10), then the calculated Total revenues and investment return per student FTE (line 11) value is expected to be between 2,500 and 75,000.
+- If your institution is NOT an administrative office, then a value must be entered for Tuition and fees (line 01). - If your institution is NOT an administrative office, then the value reported for Tuition and fees is expected to be greater than 0. - If the Prior year amount of Tuition and fees is greater than 0, then the current year value is expected to be within a 50% range of that amount. - If the value reported for Tuition and fees is greater than 0, then that value cannot be equal to the value reported for Allowances applied to tuition and fees in Part C of this survey. - If your institution is NOT an administrative office and Federal grant revenue was selected for Screening Question 3, then the value reported for Federal appropriations, grants and contracts (line 02) should be greater than or equal to the amount of Pell grants reported in Part C. - The calculated amount of Other revenue (line 08) is not expected to be negative. - The calculated amount of Other revenue is expected to be no more than 75% of Total revenues and investment return (line 09). - If your institution is a partial child or partial parent, then the value reported for Total revenues and investment return (line 09) must be greater than 0. - If your institution is a partial child or partial parent and the Prior year amount of Total revenues and investment return is greater than or equal to 0, then the current year value is expected to be within a 30% range of that amount. - If your institution is a partial child or partial parent and the amount of Total revenues and investment return in Part B of this survey is greater than or equal to 0, then the value reported for Total revenues and investment return on this screen is expected to be less than that amount. - If your institution is a partial child or partial parent, then the value reported for Total revenues cannot be equal to the corresponding Prior year amount. - If your institution is a 4-year institution, and a value greater than 0 is preloaded for the 12-month Student FTE from E12 (line 10), then the calculated Total revenues and investment return per student FTE (line 11) value is expected to be between 5,000 and 100,000. - If your institution is a 2-year institution, and a value greater than 0 is preloaded for the 12-month Student FTE from E12 (line 10), then the calculated Total revenues and investment return per student FTE (line 11) value is expected to be between 4,000 and 100,000. - If your institution is a less-than-2-year institution, and a value greater than 0 is preloaded for the 12-month Student FTE from E12 (line 10), then the calculated Total revenues and investment return per student FTE (line 11) value is expected to be between 2,500 and 100,000.